 Weiss watched on as the professor tapped at her scroll, before the woman's green eyes turned upwards towards her.
 A few seconds passed before Goodwitch turned her eyes back to her scroll with pursed lips.

-It didn't take a genius to figure out what was on the instructor's mind.
-Weiss hadn't fought for weeks now.
-Aside from light exercising and the mock spars she'd done with Yang, she didn't feel like she was in fighting shape at all.
+It didn't take a genius to figure out what was on the instructor's mind: Weiss hadn't fought for almost a few weeks now, almost like what happened with Jaune prior.
+Aside from light exercising and the mock spars she'd done with Yang to go through the motions, Weiss hadn't wanted to agitate her impaired limb.
+She also wasn't about to risk reinjuring it, especially with the Vytal Festival so close.

 "We have time for one more match.
 Are there any volunteers?"